With creamy potatoes, crisp veggies, and a kiss of tangy Kewpie mayo, Japanese Potato Salad is the side that disappears first at every gathering.

 For the Seasonings

-- 1 Tbsp rice vinegar (unseasoned) (or use ½ Tbsp apple cider/Champagne/white wine vinegar)
+- 1 Tbsp rice vinegar (unseasoned) (or use ½ Tbsp lemon juice/apple cider/Champagne vinegar/white wine vinegar)

 - freshly ground black pepper (to taste)

-- 6 Tbsp Japanese Kewpie mayonnaise (add two-thirds first, then taste and add more, as desired)
+- 6 Tbsp Japanese Kewpie mayonnaise (divided; add 4 Tbsp first, then add more to taste)

 Instructions